2E0PGS/blog/_posts/2020-06-04-mmdvm-modem.md

 ## Pinouts

 I connected the modem pins "GND", "TX", "RX" and "PTT" accordingly to my radio.
 You need a radio with a "DATA IN" jack accepting 9600 bps GMSK.
+The radio must also support 2.5 kHz FM narrow deviation.

 The "SQL" pin of rig doesn't seem to be needed for basic setup.